googlemaps-samples/codelab-maps-nearby-search-js/README.md

 * How to create a customizable map
 * How to geolocate the user
 * How to search for nearby places and display the results
-* How to fetch details about a place
+* How to fetch and display details about a place

 What You'll Need
 --------------
-* A text editor
 * A web browser
+* Your favorite text or code editor
 * Basic knowledge of HTML, CSS, and JavaScript

 Support